semify-eda/tristan/README.md

 # TRISTAN

-This repository contains the `CV32E40X` core and all additional material for an FPGA prototype and ASIC implementation.
+This repository contains the `CV32E40X` core and all additional material for an FPGA implementation.

 ## Setup